Polyline Generative Navigable Space Segmentation for Autonomous Visual Navigation: Experiments

-\textbf{Implementation Details:} To implement the PSV-Nets as illustrated in Fig.~\ref{fig:system}, E1 is a U-Net~\cite{ronneberger2015u} with 2D convolution kernels and D1 is a simple fully convolutional network.
-Similar to \cite{wang2018pixel2mesh}, IFE in E2 is a VGG-16 network up to layer \textit{conv5\_4} and we use the concatenation of features from layer \textit{conv2\_3, conv3\_3, conv4\_3} and \textit{conv5\_4} as the visual features of the nodes in the graph.
-The GCN in E2 has been introduced in Fig.~\ref{fig:gcn}.
-We use the mesh renderer proposed in \cite{kato2018neural} as the D2~(NR).
-Only E1, D1 and E2 have parameters that need to be learned.
-We use the {\em Adam optimizer} for both nets and set the learning rate $lr_1 = 1e-3$ for Net-I and $lr_2 = 1e-4$ for Net-II.
-The batch size is 1.
-The total number of training epoch is 15, and we fix the weights of Net-I after epoch 3.
+To implement PSV-Net as illustrated in Fig.~\ref{fig:nets}, $E_1$ is a U-Net~\cite{ronneberger2015u} with 2D convolution kernels and $D_1$ is a simple fully convolutional network.
+Similar to \cite{wang2018pixel2mesh}, IFE in $E_2$ is a VGG-16 \cite{simonyan2014very} network up to layer \textit{conv5\_4} and we use the concatenation of features from layer \textit{conv2\_3, conv3\_3, conv4\_3} and \textit{conv5\_4} as the visual features of the nodes in the graph.
+The GCN in $E_2$ is based on \cite{wang2018pixel2mesh, ling2019fast}.
+We use the pretrained mesh renderer proposed in \cite{kato2018neural} as $D_2$~(NR).
+We fix the parameters of $D_2$, and only parameters of $E_1$, $D_1$, and $E_2$ are updated during training.
+We use the {\em Adam optimizer} for both networks and set the learning rate $lr_1 = 1e-3$ for Net-I and $lr_2 = 1e-4$ for Net-II.
+The total number of training epochs is 15 and we fix the weights of Net-I after epoch 3.
 We set the weights in $\mathcal{L}_2$~(Eq.~(\ref{eq:loss_2_new})) as $\lambda_1 = 0.8$ and $\lambda_2 = 0.2$.
-We implement the whole framework using PyTorch~\cite{paszke2017automatic} and conduct all experiments on a single Nvidia Geforce RTX 2080 Super GPU.
+We compare to the most recent baseline \cite{fan2020sne}, a fully-supervised state-of-the-art method for predicting navigable space.
+To permit a fair comparison, we use the same batch size, 1, for both methods.
+We implement the whole framework using PyTorch~\cite{paszke2019pytorch} and conduct all experiments on a single Nvidia Geforce RTX 2080 Super GPU.